wordofwarning/wordofwarning.org/current/2013-turn/index.md

 From intimate encounters in tiny cupboards to slow-dancing in the dark, mass ensemble precision to individual grace, *Turn 2012* filled Contact to the brim with energy and virtuosity.

-Turn returns in 2013 with fifteen new works, featuring artists (subject to change):
+Turn returns in 2013 with fifteen new works, featuring (subject to change):

 **Friday 19 April, from 7.30pm**
 hop.skip.jump dance collective | Jo Ashbridge | Oblique Strategists | Jessica Butler | Adam John Roberts | Ian and Jane | Daniela B Larsen & Robert Guy

 **Saturday 20 April, from 7.30pm**
 The Mustdashios | Percussive Customer Projects | Joseph Lau, Shona Roberts & Joseph While | Tom Bowes Dance | Maelstrom Productions | Emma Lansley | Joshua Hubbard F\*#''!D | **from 10pm** Mixed Movement

 Have a look at our [gallery](/galleries/2012-turn/index.html) from Turn 2012.

 ####Venue + Booking Details